-MAIN CHARACTER & HEROIN
+MAIN CHARACTER & HEROINE

 Asta (Ash -ta) is a diminutive of Astrid.
 Astrid originates in Old Norse languages and means "divine beauty".